Chuck Nergard: Early life and education

 Nergard was born in Chicago, Illinois, in 1929 and moved to Florida in 1956.
 He attended Schurz Junior College, Wilbur Wright College, and George Williams College.
 Nergard served in the United States Air Force.

 Career

 He represented a St. Lucie County-based district on the Treasure Coast from 1967 to 1976 and from 1978 to 1990.
 During his time in the Florida House, Nergard was also a part-time real estate agent.
-While he served the 76th district, he succeeded Donald H. Reed Jr.
+While he served the 76th district, he succeeded Don Reed.

 Personal life

 He was married to Catherine Misheck, also a native of Chicago.
 They had two children.
 Nergard and his family were members of the Lutheran faith.

 Nergard died in Port St. Lucie, Florida, on November 9, 2017, at the age of 88.